MukadasAK/Mukadas-Akhtar-Portfolio/README.md

   This project involves analyzing perfume allergens and predicting prices using a machine learning approach.

   [Salary Trends Insights](./salary-trends-insights/README.md)

 **Project Description:**

-   Data-Driven Insights on Salary Trends in Data Science
-   This project provides insights into salary trends within the data science industry.
+   Data-Driven Insights on Salary Trends in Data Science This project provides insights into salary trends within the data science industry.

 ---

 ## Education
+University of Bradford, Master of Science - MS Artifical Intelligence and Data Analytics Jan 2024 - March 2025

+Lahore University of Management Sciences 2019 - 2023

 ## Certifications